vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 removed when the "Vector" namespace is being used, in favor of static names (usually what the default was).
 An example is the "key_field" and "headers_key" in the kafka source.

+Many transforms / sinks rely on the "Global Log Schema" to get/modify info such as the timestamp.
+Since the log schema should be customizable per source, that means the transforms and sinks need to know which log namespace is being used by each log.
+In order to accomplish this, the `log_namespace` event metadata field will be set to `vector` if the new namespace is being used.

 ### Types of Data

 #### Data

 This is the main content of a log.
-The log message itself.
-This will be parsed according to the set codec.
-The decoded data will be placed on the event with a "data" prefix.
-In cases where the source does not have any metadata that will also be on the event, this may be placed at the root.
+It will be placed at the root of the event.
+What is considered the "main content" here is not very well-defined, but should generally be what most people would expect to receive from the source.
+It is not necessarily the "log message" itself.

+A good example is the "Datadog Agent" source.
+The root is the fields received by the Datadog agent.
+The log content is nested.

+Others such as the "socket" source will have the log content directly at the root.

-There is a special case when the codec is "bytes", and the data will be placed at the root.
+There is a special case when the codec is "bytes", since the data is just a string in that case.
 That means that the root is a string.
 Historically this has been forbidden, but it is possible to allow this.
 An example of this is the "socket" source, with the "bytes" codec.

-#### Metadata

-This is any additional data that is not considered the log message itself, but is important / part of the source protocol.
-A good example is the "key" for kafka events.
-Kafka is key/value based, but only the value is decoded by the chosen codec.
-The key is still very important information that will be used by the sink.

-In general, if the data would be used by a sink when writing the data, it is considered "metadata" (stored on the event).
-Otherwise, it iss "vector metadata" (stored on the event metadata).

 #### Vector Metadata

-This is anything that is not really part of the log, but describes something useful _about_ the log, such as where it came from, or when it was received.
-These will be stored in event metadata.
+This is any useful data that is not placed on the event.
+This will be stored in event metadata.
 Some improvements will be needed to event metadata to make this easier to use, as described below.
+This currently contains fields such as `datadog_api_key`.
+Other "vector" metadata such as `ingest_timestamp` and `source_type` will be added here, as well as additional metadata from sources, such as `key` and `headers` from the `kafka` source.

 ### Codecs